sparkflows/sparkflows-docs/docs/azure/adls-integration.rst

 Save Configuration
 -------------------

-Save the above configurations and refresh the page & Click on Data browser to see ADLS page
+Save the above configuration and refresh the page & Click on Data browser to see ADLS page

 .. figure:: ../_assets/configuration/adls.PNG
    :alt: adls